[?] Subscribe To This Site

 This translates into approximately 10 to 12 ounces (or 275 to 350 grams) of fish per week, which corresponds to 200 to 400 milligrams of omega-3 fatty acids per day.

-But if you already have a heart condition or you've had a heart attack you should double that amount or even treble it.
+But if you already have a heart condition or you've had a heart attack it seems that your best option is to double that amount or even treble it.

 Which Fish Has the Most Omega-3 Oils?